 - Make a well in your dry mix and add liquid, stirring to incorporate.

 - Knead for a couple of minutes until smooth, adding extra flour a little bit at a time as needed to keep it from sticking to everything.
 (Don’t add too much or your rolls will end up tough!)
-Gently poke the dough with your index finger; if the indent bounces back, you’re good to go.
+Gently poke the dough with your finger; if the indent bounces back, you’re good to go.

 - Cover tightly with plastic, set in a warm, draft-free place, and go write some letters to vegan political prisoners for an hour while your dough rises.